 - The recession offered opportunities for much-needed changes in business plans and service operations to improve efficiency or consider innovative solutions that didn’t seem necessary under a “business as usual” mindset.
 Additionally, the economic downturn offered a re-charged labor market and lower interest rates as a result of reduced demand for construction.
 In turn, this increased the competition of bids and drove down capital costs.
 Utilities that could take advantage of these opportunities benefited.

 This may also be the case during the COVID-19 times as well, as every utility will need to take a hard look at the way they operate and what projects they plan to initiate or complete in the coming months.

-- Utilities with long-term plans were a bit more resilient, as CEOs could look forward to make decisions even during the downturn that would be good for the utility in the years to come, such as maintaining a good credit score and refinancing, or investing in employee training or new IT technology.
+- Utilities with long-term plans were a bit more resilient, as CEOs could look forward to making decisions even during the downturn that would be good for the utility in the years to come, such as maintaining a good credit score and refinancing or investing in employee training or new IT technology.

 More research would need to be done to determine if this has held true in the last decade since the recession.
 We do know that rating agencies look at long-term plans (See minute 41:45-43:00), and such plans can help guide a utility through rough waters.

 - Vulnerabilities became more visible in both utilities and customers.
 Utilities that did not have rates that sufficiently built capital for future projects were even more financially vulnerable, and customers who struggled to pay their bills normally had an even harder time during the recession.